TomohikoNakamura/jaCappella_corpus/index.md

 # Terms of Use / 利用規約
 ## English version
-- You may not use all data contained in the jaCappella (hereafter, the material) for commercial purposes.
+- You may not use any of the data contained in the jaCappella (hereafter, the material) for commercial purposes.
 - You may not copy or redistribute the material in any medium or format.
-You are exceptionally allowed to publish small part of the corpus (e.g., a few phrases of around 5 songs) to demonstrate results of your research and development on your web pages.
+Exceptionally, you are allowed to publish a small portion of the corpus (e.g., a few phrases from around 5 songs) to demonstrate the results of your research and development on your web pages.
 - You must give appropriate credit and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 - If you remix, transform, or build upon the material, you may not distribute the modified material.
 The distribution of modified material are exceptionally allowed only to the extent necessary for research purposes.
 Possible use cases are as follows.
   - Research at academic institutions
   - Research for non-commercial purposes (including research by commercial organizations)
   - Personal use (including blogs, etc.)
 - Any use that will violate public order and standards of decency are prohibited.
+- Use by antisocial forces (groups or individuals who pursue economic benefits through the use of violence, force, and fraudulent methods) is prohibited.

 ## 日本語版
 - jaCappellaコーパスに含まれる全データ（以下，本データと呼ぶ）は，現在商用目的では利用できません．